lokalized/lokalized-java/README.md

 * Language-range quality weights are honored, and a `q=0` range excludes that locale and its matching descendants when another acceptable loaded locale remains
 * `Locale.ROOT`, `und`, wildcard-only ranges, empty preference lists, and unmatched requests resolve to the configured fallback locale

-`LocaleMatcher` accepts at most 1,000 language ranges per call to bound work on untrusted `Accept-Language` input. `TranslationOptions` enforces the same limit when the options are constructed, before a lookup begins.
-Its current non-null contract also means that if every loaded locale is excluded with `q=0`, it returns the configured fallback; a future strict negotiation API can represent “no acceptable locale” separately.
+[`LocaleMatcher`](https://javadoc.lokalized.com/com/lokalized/LocaleMatcher.html) accepts at most 1,000 language ranges per call to bound work on untrusted `Accept-Language` input.
+[`TranslationOptions`](https://javadoc.lokalized.com/com/lokalized/TranslationOptions.html) enforces the same limit when the options are constructed, before a lookup begins. `bestMatchFor(...)` always returns a locale and uses the configured fallback when nothing is acceptable.

 ## Loading Localized Strings